-The current pace of development in this area is staggering with noticeably more advanced model versions being released several times per year.
-The pace of advancement is so rapid that in March 2023, a well-publicized open letter appeared that encouraged a public, verifiable, and immediate pause of at least six months duration on the training of AI systems more powerful than GPT-4.
-Signed by Elon Musk, Steve Wozniak, Moshe Vardi and thousands of others including many AI-leaders and Turing award winners, the letter was addressed to all AI labs and suggested potential government-led moratoriums.
+aged a public, verifiable, and immediate pause of at least six months on the training of AI systems more powerful than GPT-4.
+Signed by Elon Musk, Steve Wozniak, Moshe Vardi, and thousands of others including many AI leaders and Turing award recipients,^d the letter was addressed to all AI labs and suggested potential government-led moratoriums.

 These developments raise urgent questions about the future direction of many aspects of society, including computing education.
 For example, one popular evidence-based pedagogy for teaching introductory programming involves students writing many small exercises that are checked either manually or by automated grading tools.
 However, these small problems can now easily be solved by AI models.
-Often, all that is required of a student is to accept an auto-generated suggestion by an IDE plugin [10, 11].
-This raises concerns that students may use new tools in ways that limit learning and make the work of educators more difficult.
-Bommasani et al. highlight that it will become "much more complex for teachers to understand the extent of a student's contribution" and to "regulate ineffective collaborations and detect plagiarism" [4].
-Alongside such challenges come emerging opportunities for students to learn computing skills [2].
+Often, all that is required of a student is to accept an auto-generated suggestion by an IDE plug-in.^{10,11} This raises concerns that students may use new tools in ways that limit learning and make the work of educators more difficult.
+Bommasani et al. highlight that it has become much more complex for teachers "to understand the extent of a student's contribution" and "to regulate ineffective collaborations and detect plagiarism."4 Alongside such challenges emerge opportunities for students to learn computing skills.2